American and British English spelling differences: Different spellings for different pronunciations

 In a few cases, essentially the same word has a different spelling that reflects a different pronunciation.

 As well as the miscellaneous cases listed in the following table, the past tenses of some irregular verbs differ in both spelling and pronunciation, as with smelt (UK) versus smelled (US) (see American and British English grammatical differences: Verb morphology).

 Past tense differences

-In the UK, Ireland, Australia, New Zealand and Canada, it is more common to end some past tense verbs with a "t" as in learnt or dreamt rather than learned or dreamed.
-However, such spellings are also found in American English.
+In the UK, Ireland, Australia, New Zealand and Canada, it is more common to end some past tense verbs with a "t" as in learnt or dreamt rather than learned or dreamed, though such spellings are also found in American English.
 However, in American English, burned and burnt have different usages.

 Several verbs have different past tenses or past participles in American and British English: